ApproxEng/simplest-server/README.md

 (server-env) Tengu:~ tom$
 ```

+Note - you may find that getting GEvent takes a while, in this case I've previously installed it so it used a cached copy, but on, say, a Raspberry Pi, this can take several minutes to download and compile.
+You may (or may not) need some extra dependencies installed if your system doesn't have the appropriate build tools, if that happens I'm sure Google will be informative.

 ## Running

 You'll probably want to use this code as an example for your own project, but if you really want to run it as is you can - just do: